 Begin by spiralizing the zucchini.
 If you don’t have a spiralizer, you can julienne them lengthwise using a mandolin.

 - In a large skillet, heat one tablespoon of olive oil over medium-high heat.
 Add the zoodles and saute them for 2-3 minutes.

 - Remove the zoodles from the skillet and place them in a colander to drain the excess liquid.

 - Wipe the skillet clean and heat one tablespoon of oil over medium-high heat.
 Add the shredded chicken and cook until slightly brown.
-Add the chopped onion, cherry tomatoes, and parsley to the skillet.
-Cook until the tomatoes are soft.
+Throw in the chopped onion, cherry tomatoes, and parsley and cook until the tomatoes are soft.